Open-Models/Open-Source-Undefined/README.md

 **Need to build a structure for the knowledge base by figuring out meaningful and generic knowledge to grasp the notion.**

+## Resources

+Resources are collected to feed and think this knowledge base, which may be useful to dive further in the topic, to prepare references and bibliographies.
+Thanks for the sharing or production of meaningful resources for this project.

+Check out the [resource library](resources/README.md) to retrieve and store external resources.

 ## Community

 The democratisation of open source makes it a subject of growing interest for various people and organisations, with collaboration